Skip to content

 The Expenses That Hide in Plain Sight

-Many people are surprised by the total cost of these expenses.
-Individually, a streaming service, app subscription, or bank fee may seem insignificant, but together they can add up to a substantial monthly expense.
-Convenience spending, such as takeaway coffees, delivery fees, and last-minute purchases, is often hardest to track because it rarely appears in a budget.
-Approaching this review as detective work, rather than self-criticism, can help you better understand your spending.
+Individually, a streaming service, an app subscription, or a monthly bank charge can feel insignificant.
+Together they tend to add up to a meaningful monthly line.
+Convenience spending — takeaway coffees, delivery fees, last-minute purchases — is the hardest to track because it rarely appears in a pre-set budget category.
+Approaching a review as detective work rather than self-criticism tends to produce more honest results than budgeting ideals typically do.

 Run it with sensible defaults

-Using monthly bank fees of 15, unused subscriptions of 40, convenience spending of 80, credit card interest of 30, the calculation works out to 190.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using monthly bank fees of 15, unused subscriptions of 40, convenience spending of 80, credit card interest of 30, and other leaks of 25, the calculation works out to 190.00 a month.
+The defaults are a starting point, not a recommendation.

 The levers in this calculation